tud-hri/joan/docs/setup-carla-windows.md

 ![alt text](imgs/eggfile.png "eggfile")

 The exact filename depends on the CARLA version and python version (in our case python 3.8).
+Now copy the 'egg' file that has been

 ### Step 5: Building and launching CARLA